 - Save the form.
 If you receive a 1099-K, save the form!
-You will need to account for this information on your tax return or face the possibility of the activity triggering a correspondence audit from the IRS that may lead to a bigger tax bill. - lt's a business transaction.
-If you have activity on sites like Amazon, Etsy, or you are reselling tickets or taking rent payments, you are in business.
+You will need to account for this information on your tax return or face the possibility of the activity triggering a correspondence audit from the IRS that may lead to a bigger tax bill. - have activity on sites like Amazon, Etsy, or you are reselling tickets or taking rent payments, you are in business.
 In the eyes of the IRS, this is true even if you lost money on the transactions.
 This revenue needs to

-- be reported even if you don't receive a 1099-K. But you can also include any related business expenses to reduce reportable income. - Stay organized.
-If you receive any Form 1099-Ks, your tax return will now be a bit more complex.
+- be reported even if you don't receive a 1099-K. But you can also include any related business expenses to reduce reportable income. - Form 1099-Ks, your tax return will now be a bit more complex.
 But you can help by staying organized and well documented to explain exactly how you used the third-party payment platform that sent you the form.